Seaman

 July 21, 1805

-Canyon Ferry Lake, MT Clark’s group scouts ahead in search of Shoshones, but his party’s feet are so bruised and cut they must come back to the river and wait for Lewis who struggles with the canoes to make fifteen miles.
+In the present Helena Valley, Clark’s group scouts for Shoshones.
+His party’s feet are so bruised and cut they must come back to the river and wait for Lewis.
+The boats struggle to make fifteen miles.

 July 26, 1805